 Technical Details

-1. Application Context and Resource References
+1. Project Context and Resource References

 • At runtime, the system identifies the active build based on the policy, ensuring that the correct resource definitions are used.